What is SURF?

 - Social events are available for summer students to interact with graduate students in an informal setting.

-- Students carry out the work over a 10-week period in the summer, early-June to early August.
+- Students carry out the work over a 10-week period in the summer, late May to late July.

 From a SURF Student

 “I can honestly say that I have never done anything on this level before.
 I think the program provided insight on what type career a research background would involve.”

 Program Dates – Late May to Late July